SimSimY/go-playground/README.md

 restricted by [NaCL](https://developer.chrome.com/native-client) you're out of luck.

-This *unrestricted and insecure* playground offers you more flexibility on that front, you can choose when to use the sandboxed environment and when not to.
+## `unsafebox` disclaimer

+I basically took out all the security measures of the original sandbox and generated a dumbed down version of it which actually does not protects against anything and will put your life at risk.

+This is a unrestricted linux/amd64 installation, you should **not** really use this box unless you're absolutely sure you know what you're doing and you're aware that no matter what you do, people will try to abuse the system and they will probably succeed.

 ## Quick start with docker

-You can run playground and connect it to a local sandbox like this:
+You can run playground and connect it to a local unsafebox like this:

 ```
+# Running the unsafebox
 docker run \
  -d \
-  --name go-playground-sandbox \
+ --name go-playground-unsafebox \
   -p 127.0.0.1:8080:8080 \
-  xiam/go-playground-sandbox

-# Running unsafebox
-# docker run \
-#  -d \
-#  --name go-playground-unsafebox \
-#  -p 127.0.0.1:8080:8080 \
-#  xiam/go-playground-unsafebox
+  xiam/go-playground-unsafebox

-# Running web editor
+# Running the web ui
 docker run \
   -d \
-  --link go-playground-sandbox:compiler \
+  --link go-playground-unsafebox:compiler \
   --name go-playground \
   -p 0.0.0.0:3000:3000 \
   xiam/go-playground \